saint11/DeadWeight/source/bestiary.md

 Child-stealers will roam in the night since they can see in the dark.
 They avoid sun light but it won't hurt them.

 Most of them worship **Igra**, the god of the woods but a few will workship [Goshkalon](blacksalt.html#goshkalon), the god of laughter.
-They are not evil, but guided by the instinct to reproduce their kind, and the only way to do it is with human children.
+They are not inherently evil, but guided by the instinct to reproduce their kind, and the only way to it is by mutating humans.

 ![](./images/gremlin.png){.left}